 - Will keep in a tightly covered container in the refrigerator for up to 2 weeks.

-If you’re interested in an anti-inflammatory lifestyle and more recipes like this one, check out The Official Anti-Inflammatory Diet Masterclass on our Home page.
-Or email us at firstname.lastname@example.org for more details.
+If you’re interested in an anti-inflammatory lifestyle and more recipes like these, check out The Official Anti-Inflammatory Diet Masterclass.
+Or email us at email@example.com for more details.